jdlorimer/incremental-reading/README.md

 The main things this add-on allows you to do:

+* Import content from web feeds (RSS, atom, etc.) or webpages
+* Extract selected text into a new card by pressing `x`
+* Highlight selected text by pressing `h`
+* Remove selected text by pressing `r`
-* Create Anki cards from webpages or text
+* Create custom shortcuts to quickly add cards
 * Maintain scroll position and zoom on a per-card basis
-* Extract selected text into a new card by pressing 'x'
-* Highlight selected text by pressing 'h'
-* Remove selected text by pressing 'r'
-* Create custom shortcuts to quickly add cards
+* Rearrange cards in the built-in organiser
 * Control the scheduling of incremental reading cards
-* Rearrange cards in the built-in organiser

 ### New to Version 3

 #### Features

-* Automatically import a webpage into a new Anki card (Alt+3)
+* Automatically import a single webpage into a new Anki card (`Alt+3`)
+* Automatically import a web feed into multiple new Anki cards (`Alt+4`)
 * Remove unwanted text from note with a single key-press
 * New options to control how text is extracted:
     * Open the full note editor for each extraction (slow), or simply a title entry box (fast)